 Though a large part of the country is still frozen, there are some areas where weather has returned to normal.
-We are starting to receive a lot of emails about what to do for lawns and gardens when the weather breaks.
+We are starting to receive a lot of emails about what to do for lawns and gardens when the weather breaks, and how to prepare your lawn for spring.
 We know that many you are anxious to get going, but, if at all possible, stay off the lawn until you can walk on it without sinking in.
 If you have been using Aerify PLUS your lawn should drain faster in the spring and green up a little sooner.

 When your lawn is ready to go, here are some of the things you can do to help it out: